Kepler problem: Applications

 The inverse square law behind the Kepler problem is the most important central force law.
 The Kepler problem is important in celestial mechanics, since Newtonian gravity obeys an inverse square law.
 Examples include a satellite moving about a planet, a planet about its sun, or two binary stars about each other.
 The Kepler problem is also important in the motion of two charged particles, since Coulomb’s law of electrostatics also obeys an inverse square law.

 The Kepler problem and the simple harmonic oscillator problem are the two most fundamental problems in classical mechanics.
 They are the only two problems that have closed orbits for every possible set of initial conditions, i.e., return to their starting point with the same velocity (Bertrand's theorem).

 The Kepler problem also conserves the Laplace–Runge–Lenz vector, which has since been generalized to include other interactions.
 The solution of the Kepler problem allowed scientists to show that planetary motion could be explained entirely by classical mechanics and Newton’s law of gravity; the scientific explanation of planetary motion played an important role in ushering in the Enlightenment.

 History

 The Kepler problem begins with the empirical results of Johannes Kepler arduously derived by analysis of the astronomical observations of Tycho Brahe.
 After some 70 attempts to match the data to circular orbits, Kepler hit upon the idea of the elliptic orbit.
 He eventually summarized his results in the form of three laws of planetary motion.

 What is now called the Kepler problem was first discussed by Isaac Newton as a major part of his Principia.
 His "Theorema I" begins with the first two of his three axioms or laws of motion and results in Kepler's second law of planetary motion.
-Next Newton proves his "Theorema II" which shows that if Kepler's second law results, then the force involved must be along the line between the two bodies.
+Next, Newton proves his "Theorema II" which shows that if Kepler's second law results, then the force involved must be along the line between the two bodies.
 In other words, Newton proves what today might be called the "inverse Kepler problem": the orbit characteristics require the force to depend on the inverse square of the distance.
+Propositions XI–XIII provide Newton's solution to the direct Kepler problem, determining the centripetal-force law for a body moving in a conic.
+In Corollary I, he established the converse: a body acted upon by an inverse-square centripetal force must move along a conic having the center of force as a focus.